-The motor (e), the rechargeable battery (f) and the drive HMI (g) and/or display (h) are mainly maintenance free, except for the battery charging which is necessary regularly.
-From time to time the dirt and oil needs to be cleaned off your chain with an oily rag.
+The motor, the rechargeable battery and the drive HMI and/or display (e) are mainly maintenance free, except for the battery charging which is necessary regularly.
+From time to time the dirt and oil needs to be cleaned off your chain with an oily rag (f).
 Special degreasers are not necessary; they even have a damaging effect.

-Having cleaned the chain as thoroughly as possible, apply chain oil, wax or grease to the chain links.
+Having cleaned the chain as thoroughly as possible, apply chain oil, wax or grease to the chain links (g).
 To lubricate the chain, drip the lubricant onto the rollers of the lower run of the chain while you turn the crank.
 Once this is done, turn the cranks a few more times; then let the CENTURION pedelec rest for a few minutes so that the lubricant can disperse.
 Finally wipe off excess lubricant with a rag so that it does not spatter around during riding or can collect road dirt.

 A rechargeable battery that has reached the end of its service life may not be disposed of in the normal household rubbish.
+Bring the rechargeable battery to the dealbish.
 Bring the rechargeable battery to the dealer, where you buy your new one.
 If in doubt, ask your CENTURION dealer.